The URP Program

 The Department was established in 1975 in the College of Design, Construction and Planning (then called the College of Architecture).
 Although, the earliest courses in planning at the University of Florida were taught in the College of Agriculture’s Landscape Design program, beginning in 1927.
 More than 80 years later, the significant connections between landscape architecture and urban and regional planning, especially with regards to technology, sustainability, and design, would culminate in the creation of the School of Landscape Architecture and Planning.

 In 1978, the Department received its first Certificate of Accreditation from the Planning Accreditation Board (PAB) of the American Institute of Certified Planners and the Association of Collegiate Schools of Planning, and was granted its sixth Certificate of Accreditation in 2012.
 This certificate is the highest recognition given to graduate planning programs.
-More recently, Planetizen ranked our program fourteenth in the nation and fourth in the Southeast in its 2015 list of the top planning schools.
+In the fall semester of 2012, the Department launched its online MURP.
+More recently, Planetizen ranked our program 23rd in the nation and fifth in the Southeast in its 2017 list of the top planning schools.]]>